Andhra Pradesh CM lays foundation for Chittoor Dairy revival, Amul to invest Rs 385 cr | Headlines

 - India

-Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy on Tuesday laid the foundation for the revival of the now defunct Chittoor Dairy in collaboration with Gujarat Cooperative Milk Marketing Federation Ltd (GCMMFL), better known as Amul.
+Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy on Tuesday laid the foundation for the revival of the now defunct Chittoor Dairy in collaboration with Gujarat Cooperative Milk Marketing Federation Ltd (GCMMFL), better known as Amul and a 300-bed CMC Vellore hospital in the district.
 The production at Chittoor Dairy was suspended for over 20 years mounting the debts to Rs 182 crore.
 It was cleared by the present government to inject new life into it.
 As part of the collaboration, Amul has committed investments of Rs 385 crore which would generate 5,000 new jobs and benefit two lakh people indirectly.

 As per agreement with the state government, Amul has to start production within 10 months of receiving the lease of Chittoor Dairy land, where it will build a milk processing unit.
 It will also set up units to make paneer, yoghurt, cheese, butter, ice cream and a milk powder factory.